goldcyper/ns-map-project/README.md

 ### Copying the Path Data

-You can either copy/paste each path panstackingly by hand or use a text file to csv converter.
+You can either copy/paste each path painstackingly by hand or use a text file to csv converter.

 Example of a txt to csv converter is here: https://convertio.co/txt-csv/